HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### Runtimes: ONNX Runtime and Tensorflow.js

 <a hreflang="en" href="https://onnxruntime.ai/docs/tutorials/web/">ONNX Runtime</a> (developed by Microsoft) and <a hreflang="en" href="https://www.tensorflow.org/js">Tensorflow.js</a> (developed by Google) are two of the leading runtimes for executing AI models directly in the browser.
-These runtimes abstract away the complexities of low-level technologies like WebAssembly (Wasm), WebGPU, and WebNN.
+These runtimes abstract away the complexities of low-level technologies like WebAssembly, WebGPU, and WebNN.

 TensorFlow.js is tightly integrated with the TensorFlow ecosystem and supports both training and inference, while ONNX Runtime Web focuses on cross-platform inference using the ONNX standard, enabling models from multiple frameworks to run client-side.